bmeurant/technical-docs/software-architecture/api-paradigms/rest.md

 ## Resource-Oriented Design: URI Naming and Structure

-A core principle of REST is designing the API around resources (the "nouns" of your system) rather than actions (the "verbs").
+A core principle of REST is designing the API around resources (the "nouns" of your system).
+This is achieved by giving each resource a unique address using a Uniform Resource Identifier (URI).
+While the mechanics of URIs (including path and query parameters) are a general feature of [[http#Resource Addressing in HTTP|HTTP]], REST applies a specific philosophy to their design.

 This resource-oriented approach is one of the biggest conceptual shifts for developers accustomed to [[rpc|RPC]]-style systems.
-The Uniform Resource Identifier (URI) is the cornerstone of this principle, providing a unique and intuitive address for every resource.

 -   **RPC-style (Action-oriented)**: `POST /createUser`, `POST /updateUser`, `POST /getUser`
 -   **REST-style (Resource-oriented)**: `POST /users`, `PUT /users/{id}`, `GET /users/{id}`